These pilot watches for sale under $500 offer superior build quality, comfortable wear, and great style. Here are our top choices.

 Now that you have a basic understanding of what separates a pilot's watch from other watches found today, choosing the right timepiece for your wrist can't be done with haste.

-These 4 features should help you choose the best pilot watch:
+These 4 features should help you choose your ideal navigator's watch:

 First, consider the bezel markings.
 Not all watches will feature bezel markings, and some will carry a simple design without much functionality.

-For pilots, bezel markings are vital because these help pilots make fuel consumption calculations, unit conversions, and wind correction angle measurements properly.
+For pilots, bezel markings are vital because they help pilots make fuel consumption calculations, unit conversions, and wind correction angle measurements properly.

 The bezel markings are what separates a pilot's watch from common watches you find elsewhere.